brain-web/brain-web.github.io/README.md

 - D3

-### Organization of the website
+### Organisation of the website

-We use the google Firebase as the database for our users.
-It allows us to recreate on the fly the BrainWeb network on the community page every time a new skill is added.
+We use Google Firebase for the database for our users.
+It allows us to create on the fly the network for the BrainWeb community page every time a new skill is added.

-#### Network vizualization
+#### Network visualisation

-The network vizualization is implemented in the community page in `community/index.html`.

-We use the D3 library for the visualization of the network.
-It allows for quick and easy changes in visualizations.
+The network visualisation is implemented in the community page in `community/index.html` and uses observables based on the D3 library for visualising the graph.
+This allows for quick and easy changes in visualisations.

-There are currently two pruning functions and allow for a maximum of 10 colors to be implemented in the graph.
-We do a heavier pruning to actually link the dots and only links to the 3 people with most skills on common to a given dot.
+There are currently two pruning functions implemented which make that from each node, only links to the 3 people with most skills in common will be shown.
+Groups result from a hierarchical clustering based on the skills in common.
+The maximum number of clusters is 12.

 ### How to run the website locally